 We collect nonpublic personal information about you that is provided to us by you or obtained by us with your authorization.

 Parties to Whom We Disclose Information

-For current and former clients, we do not disclose any nonpublic personal information obtained in the course of our practice except as required or permitted by law.
+For current and former clients, we do not disclose any nonpublic personal information obtained during the practice of our profession except as required or permitted by law.
 Permitted disclosures include, for instance, providing information to our employees and, in limited situations, to unrelated third parties who need to know that information to assist us in providing services to you.
-In all such cases, we stress the confidential nature of information being shared
+In all such cases, we stress the confidential nature of the information we share.

 Protecting the Security and Confidentiality of Current and Former Clients’ Information

-We retain records relating to professional services that we provide so that we are better able to assist you with your professional needs and, in some cases, to comply with professional guidelines.
-To guard your nonpublic personal information, we maintain physical, electronic, and procedural safeguards that comply with our professional standards.
+We retain records relating to professional services that we provide to better assist you with your professional needs and, in some cases, to comply with professional guidelines.
+We maintain physical, electronic, and procedural safeguards to guard your nonpublic personal information in compliance with our professional standards.

 IRS Privacy Regulations

 On January 1, 2009, IRS regulations under I.R.C. §7216 became effective.
 Treas.
 Reg. §301.7216 represents a revision of previous regulations that had remained mostly unchanged for thirty years.
 The revised regulations attempt to address modern return preparation practices, including electronic filing and the cross-marketing of financial and commercial products and services by tax return preparers.

 Absent a specific exception, Treas.
 Reg. §301.7216 generally prohibits the disclosure or use of tax return information without the client’s explicit, written consent.
 In general, a “disclosure” of tax return information involves a disclosure by the preparer of a client’s return information to a third party.
 A “use” of tax return information generally consists of the use of the return information by the preparer potentially to offer non-tax services to the taxpayer.